yukilite/tp/docs/UserGuide.md

 The program allows you to add a new Appointment record to the current list of Appointment records.
 With the addition of the `pid` field, it allows users to link the appointment to a specific patient.

+The `pid` provided must be linked to a patient that currently exists in the system.

 Format: `adda \date [date] \time [time] \pid [patient id]`

 * `adda` keyword